3v0k4/gha-upload-cores/README.md

 (gdb)
 ```

-If your code is a shared library, you load it into gdb like so:
+If your code is a shared library, and it is in the current directory, you can load it into gdb like so:

 ```
+(gdb) set solib-search-path .
-(gdb) sharedlibrary ./library-downloaded-from-gha.so
+(gdb) sharedlibrary library-downloaded-from-gha.so
 ```

 ## This repository is sponsored by [Sciagraph](https://sciagraph.com), a performance observability service for Python batch jobs.